Dirección General @prende.mx: Red EduSat-Programmed

-Ingenio TV is also available outside of the Edusat system on some terrestrial SPR multiplexes.
+@prende+ is also available outside of the Red EduSat System on some terrestrial SPR multiplexes.
 Additionally, various educational television stations in Mexico, particularly university-run stations such as TV UNAM and XHMNU-TDT in Monterrey, also air a selection of programming from Televisión Educativa.

 Tele México (a channel for Mexican citizens living in the United States) was on 21.
 TV Universidad (for university students) was on 22.
 Red de las Artes (an arts and culture channel) was on channel 23.

 ILCE

 Instituto Latinoamericano de la Comunicación Educativa, (ILCE).
-(Latin American Institute of Educational Communication) operates two Edusat channels:
+(Latin American Institute of Educational Communication) operates two Red EduSat Channels: